- Faculty and Staff Guide

 There are times when challenges, emergencies and other significant life situations arise for students.
 These crisis situations may include, but are not limited to: car accidents, the death of a loved one, unexpected hospitalization, suicidal ideation, self harm, alcohol or other drug abuse, or just being close to someone else experiencing difficulty.
 When the staff in Student Assistance becomes aware of critical concerns, we contact students to ensure they are aware of the resources available to them.
 Student Assistance staff can also send an Emergency Notification when a student will be absent from class and is unable to inform the faculty directly.

 In the event of a crisis requiring emergency response, please call 911 or contact the Iowa State Police Department at 515-294-4428.
 When an emergency occurs, the Dean of Students Office will typically be notified.
 If a critical campus-wide situation occurs, the ISU Alert emergency notification system may also be activated.
-For further information on understanding students in distress, ISU additional resources and contacting emergency responders, please consult the "911 Guide for Faculty and Staff."
+For further information on understanding students in distress, ISU additional resources and contacting emergency responders, please consult the Faculty and Staff Resource folder.

 Your first priority in an emergency situation should be your own safety and security.
 If your health or safety is at risk, call 911.
 When a crisis or other significant event occurs in your life, the amount of support you need will also increase.
 Identifying resources and your support system is an important part of effectively responding to any crisis situation.
 Having supportive people in your life and accessing the resources available will help you create an action plan to respond.
 If you or a student you know need resources or support, please contact Student Assistance.
 We are here to help!
 The Student Assistance staff are here to help students identify campus and community resources and assist in responding to any crisis or emergency situation.